Nsude/Nsude/README.md

 ---

-**“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House**
-Thanks for stopping by :)
+**“Consitency breeds success, success builds confidence”** Thanks for stopping by (: